 Should I Use Mouthwash?

-Though mouthwash is not an acceptable substitute for regular brushing and flossing, it can be a helpful tool to keep your mouth fresh and clean throughout the day.
-Swishing mouthwash after eating can help dislodge any food that might be stuck in your teeth and mask any odor that might be lingering on your breath.
+Even though mouthwash shouldn’t be used in place of regular brushing and flossing, it can be a useful tool to maintain a clean, fresh mouth all day.
+After eating, swishing mouthwash can help remove any food that may be lodged in your teeth and cover up any odor that may still be present on your breath.

 Tips for Your Mouthwash Routine